 In addition to that, if you want to increase your profits by increasing volume, you’re going to have other costs that increase incrementally.
 If you want to produce more widgets, you have to hire more people and buy more machines.
 With solar, the savings drop right to your bottom line.

 Benjamin Franklin famously said, “nothing in life is certain but death and taxes.”
 Many agree he was a pretty smart and forward-looking guy - that idiom feels as real now as it did in the 1700s.
 But tax day can be a little less painful with solar.

-That said, the ITC is only available until 2019, so don’t wait to have this conversation.
-In 2020, the credit goes down to 26 percent, and in 2021, the credit goes down to 22 percent.
-In 2022 and beyond, the credit will exist as a 10 percent benefit for businesses only.
-To learn more about the solar ITC, check out our blog.
+That said, the ITC decreases after 2022, so don’t wait to have this conversation.
+In 2023, the credit goes down to 22 percent.
+In 2024 and beyond, the credit will exist as a 10 percent benefit for businesses only.

 The Benefits to the Environment

 The great thing about solar is that it isn’t just a good financial decision, but it can make a positive impact on the environment, the community, and your employees.

 From the conservation of natural resources to combating global warming to sending a positive message to employees, potential talent, and customers, solar panels on your business can make a huge statement.

 For now, the majority of electricity in the United States is being produced with coal and natural gas.
 Not only do these energy sources have a negative impact on the environment, but the supply of these fossil fuels is limited.
 And just like anything that is limited, it will one day become scarce - and expensive.